gregpalmr/mesosphere-kubernetes-workshop/labs/labs-dcos-1.12/Lab_01_Launch_a_Kubernetes_Cluster.md

 dcos kubernetes --help
 ```

-Once the Kubernetes control plan manager is running, you can use it to launch a Kubernetes cluster.
+Step 3.b Once the Kubernetes control plan manager is running, you can use it to launch a Kubernetes cluster.
 Since you are using the Enterprise version of DC/OS, you can use the DC/OS certificate authoritity to create an SSL key to be used with a DC/OS service account user.

 Run the following commands to create the SSL keys, the service account and the secret.